TheSuperHackers/GeneralsRankedMaps/README.md

 USA and China must not be able to drop Dozers or other vehicles on terrain that cannot be reached by regular ground forces.

+### 18. Map radar must work in replay

+Loading the custom map as a replay must show the mini map correctly.

 ---

 # How to contribute as Map Tester